silverstripe/cwp/docs/en/02_Features/realme_authentication.md

 only, or with SMS/Token as second factor) and only RealMe logon accounts.
 Support for RealMe verified accounts is something that an interested agency could commission SilverStripe to add.

-This module doesn't come bundled in the CWP Basic Recipe, as it requires a number of steps to be completed by the agency prior to being enabled, these are outlined below.
+This module doesn't come bundled in the CWP installer, as it requires a number of steps to be completed by the agency prior to being enabled, these are outlined below.

 Agencies are encouraged to [discuss their requirements with the RealMe team](https://www.realme.govt.nz/realme-business/)